Friday, October 4, 2024

 Friday October 4

-I got up early around seven will have to prepare the boat for our first departure.
-Single-handed got the store away.
+I got up early, around seven, and will have to prepare the boat for our first departure.
+Single-handedly got the store away.
 All the other things required to start sailing.
-I tried to call several Marinas and none of them had fuel or handle a sailboat or responded.
-I tried motoring into Terry Marc Marina, and there’s nobody there.
+I tried to call several marinas, but none of them had fuel or handled sailboats or responded.
+I tried motoring into Terry Marc Marina, but there was nobody there.
 Nobody answered the phone.
-Nobody answered the radio, so I left there and decided to head to Haverstraw Bay Marina got there at just before noon - fueled up and got a pump out.
-All before the lineman’s lunch.
+Nobody answered the radio, so I left and headed to Haverstraw Bay Marina.
+I arrived just before noon, fueled up, and got a pump out.
+All before the lineman's lunch.

-I started to head south to Statue of Liberty 36 miles.
+I started heading south to the Statue of Liberty, 36 miles away.

-I wore my life jacket all the way
+I wore my life jacket the whole time.

 x